Grimsley High School: Athletics

-Grimsley is a 7A school with a strong athletic program, including sports teams in football, basketball, baseball, tennis, swimming & diving, golf, wrestling, cross country, track & field (both winter and spring), soccer, softball, volleyball, field hockey, and lacrosse.
-GHS has won more athletic team state championships than any other high school in North Carolina—the first being in football in 1907—as well as many individual state championships.
-Grimsley won the NCHSAA 4A Wachovia Cup (North Carolina's former highest classification in high school athletics) for having the most outstanding 4A athletic program five times: 1985, 1986, 1987, 1988, and 1990.
+Grimsley is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
+Known for having a strong athletic program, sports teams at Grimsley include football, basketball, baseball, tennis, swimming & diving, golf, wrestling, cross country, track & field (both indoor and outdoor), soccer, softball, volleyball, field hockey, and lacrosse.
+Grimsley won the NCHSAA 4A Wachovia Cup (North Carolina's former highest classification for high school athletics) for having the states most outstanding 4A athletic program five times: 1985, 1986, 1987, 1988, and 1990.

 An athletic "boosters program", alumni, and the annual Grimsley-Page football game generate much of the funding for the sports programs at GHS.

 Grimsley's Robert B. Jamieson Football Stadium (with a 1/4-mile track until it was removed in 2012) was the largest high school football stadium in North Carolina when it was completed in 1949.
 Today, it is also the site of soccer and lacrosse games in addition to football.
 It is home to many local events, including fundraisers, special Olympics, the annual North Carolina Coaches' Association's East-West All-Star Game (the first such game, in 1949, was the first game played in the stadium), and the annual fireworks display for the city on Independence Day until 2010, when it was moved to the newly opened White Oak amphitheater.

 Construction of a new outdoor track was completed in the Spring of 2012.

 The school has two gymnasiums.
 The larger Robert R. Sawyer '55 (formerly Boys'/Main) Gym provides facilities for most indoor sports such as basketball, wrestling, and volleyball, while the smaller Auxiliary (formerly Girls') Gym has a basketball court, a weight room, and a classroom.

 As with Jamieson Stadium, the Sawyer Gym was the largest high school gym in the state when it opened.
 From 1976 to 2015, attached to the Sawyer Gymnasium was the building containing the John Dewey '71 Memorial Pool, which was permanently closed in December 2011 and torn down in August 2015, after it was determined that structural issues and damage was too extensive to save the building.